yuvalmGS/gigaspaces-wiki-jekyll/xap97net/event-listener-container.markdown

 # DataEventArrived

-The `IEventListenerContainer` interface exposes the `DataEventArrived` event, where the various implementors invoke (according to their internal logic, which determines when a space data event arrived occurs).
+The `IEventListenerContainer` interface exposes the `DataEventArrived` event, where the various implementers invoke (according to their internal logic, which determines when a space data event arrived occurs).
 The event argument contains the `data` object, which can be any .NET object, that triggered this event.
 The event subscription is done with a listener method that has the `DataEventHandler` delegate constraints, which follows the .NET event handler's conventions.

 Here is a simple example of event subscription: